v12technology/fluxtion/README.md

 The runtime provides the dependency injection container with a core set of libraries required at runtime.
 An AOT generated container only requires the runtime to function, no compiler libraries are required.

-# Philosophy
-Our philosophy is to make delivering streaming applications in java simple by employing a clean modern api that requires very little integration effort.
-The Fluxtion compiler carries the burden of generating simple efficient code that is optimised for your specific application.
-We pay the cost at compile time only once, so every execution of your stream processor sees benefits in reduced startup time and smaller running costs.

-# The cost of complexity problem

-Increasing system complexity makes delivery of new features expensive and time-consuming to deliver.
-Efficiently managing complexity reduces both operational costs and time to market for new functionality, critical for a business to remain profitable in a competitive environment.

-Event driven systems have two types of complexity to manage:

-- Delivering events to application components in a fault-tolerant predictable fashion.
-- Developing application logic responses to events that meets business requirements

-Initially all the project complexity centres on the event delivery system, but over time this system becomes stable and the complexity demands are minimal.
-Pre-packaged event delivery systems are a common solution to control complexity and cost of event distribution.
-The opposite is true for event driven application logic, functional requirements increase over time and developing application logic becomes ever more complex and expensive to deliver.

-**Fluxtion combines dependency injection and event dispatch increasing developer productivity**

-# Combining dependency injection and event processing

-The introduction of dependency injection gave developers a consistent approach to linking application components.
-Fluxtion extends dependency injection to support container managed event driven beans.
-Extending a familiar development pattern has the following benefits:
-- Shallow learning curve for developers to use Fluxtion effectively
-- Consistent programming model for event driven logic increases developer productivity
-- Re-use of industrial quality and predictable event dispatch model

-**Fluxtion's familiar dependency injection programming model simplifies integration**

-## Dependency injection container

-Fluxtion builds a dependency injection container from configuration information given by the programmer.
-Functions supported by the container include: creating instances, injecting references between beans, setting properties, calling lifecycle methods, factory methods, singleton injection, named references, constructor and setter injection.
-Configuration data can be programmatic, spring xml config, yaml or custom data format.

-There are three options for building a container:

-- Interpreted - built and run in process, uses dynamic dispatch can handle millions of nodes
-- Compiled - static analysis, code generated and compiled in process. handles thousands of nodes
-- Compiled AOT - code generated at build time, zero cost start time when deployed

-Fluxtion DI containers are very lightweight and designed to be run within an application.
-Multiple containers can be used within a single application each container providing specialised business processing logic.

-## Automatic event dispatch

-The container exposes event consumer end-points, routing events as methods calls to beans within the container via an internal dispatcher.
-The internal dispatcher propagates event notification through the object graph.

-Fluxtion leverages the familiar dependency injection workflow for constructing the object graph.
-Annotated event handler and trigger methods are dispatch targets.
-When building a container Fluxtion uses the annotations to calculate the dispatch call trees for the internal dispatcher.
-A bean can export multiple service interfaces or just a single method.
-For exported interfaces the container generates proxies that routes calls from the proxy handler methods to the container's dispatcher.

 # Donations